Liberation Day (Italy): History

 Italian partisans parade in vehicles through the streets of Bologna after the liberation of the city (21 April 1945).

-The date of April 25 was chosen as it was the day of the year 1945 when the National Liberation Committee of Upper Italy (CLNAI) - whose command was based in Milan and was chaired by Alfredo Pizzoni, Luigi Longo, Emilio Sereni, Sandro Pertini, and Leo Valiani (present among others the designated president Rodolfo Morandi, Giustino Arpesani, and Achille Marazza) - proclaimed a general insurrection in all the territories still occupied by the Nazi-fascists, indicating to all the partisan forces active in Northern Italy that were part of the Volunteer Corps of Freedom to attack the Nazi and Fascist garrisons by imposing the surrender, days before the arrival of the Allied troops; at the same time, the National Liberation Committee for Northern Italy personally issued legislative decrees, assuming power "in the name of the Italian people and as a delegate of the Italian Government", establishing among other things the death sentence for all fascist hierarchs and other collaborationists of the Nazi occupiers, including Benito Mussolini, who would be killed three days later.
+The date of April 25 was chosen because it marked the day in 1945 when the National Liberation Committee for Northern Italy (CLNAI) proclaimed a general insurrection in territories still occupied by Nazi-fascist forces. - whose command was based in Milan and was chaired by Alfredo Pizzoni, Luigi Longo, Emilio Sereni, Sandro Pertini, and Leo Valiani (present among others the designated president Rodolfo Morandi, Giustino Arpesani, and Achille Marazza) - proclaimed a general insurrection in all the territories still occupied by the Nazi-fascists, indicating to all the partisan forces active in Northern Italy that were part of the Volunteer Corps of Freedom to attack the Nazi and Fascist garrisons by imposing the surrender, days before the arrival of the Allied troops; at the same time, the National Liberation Committee for Northern Italy personally issued legislative decrees, assuming power "in the name of the Italian people and as a delegate of the Italian Government", establishing among other things the death sentence for all fascist hierarchs and other collaborationists of the Nazi occupiers, including Benito Mussolini, who would be killed three days later.
 "Surrender or die!" was the rallying call of the partisans that day and those immediately following.

 The war ends in Italy on 2 May 1945, with the complete surrender of German and RSI forces to the Allied forces, as formally established during the so-called Surrender at Caserta on 29 April 1945, marks the definitive defeat of Nazism and Fascism in Italy.
 By 1st May, all of northern Italy was liberated from occupation, including Bologna (21 April), Genoa (23 April), Milan (25 April), Turin and Venice (28 April).
 The liberation put an end to two and a half years of German occupation, five years of war, and twenty-three years of fascist dictatorship.
 The aftermath of World War II left Italy bitter toward the monarchy for endorsing the Fascist regime for over 20-plus years.
 These frustrations contributed to a revival of the Italian republican movement.

 The liberation symbolically represents the beginning of the historical journey which led to the referendum of 2 June 1946, when Italians opted for the end of the monarchy and the creation of the Italian Republic.
 This was followed by the adoption of the 1948 Constitution of the Republic, created by the Constituent Assembly and representatives from the anti-fascist forces that defeated the Nazis and the Fascists during the liberation of Italy and the Italian Civil War.

 Italian partisans in Piazza San Marco in Venice during the days of liberation.

 Liberation parade in Turin on 6 May 1945.